swanandmehta/Magic-8-ball/README.md

 The only reason i am writing this code so i could have my sanity back atleast for next few hours Once I sober up I will come back to "What the fuck am i doing with my life question"

-# This is importent shit
+### This is importent shit

 What the fuck is this repo ?
 Well its magic 8 ball (https://en.wikipedia.org/wiki/Magic_8_Ball)

 This is what i am gonna do
-1. Setup Frontend using Angular
+1. Setup Frontend using Angular runs on 9000
-2. Setup Backend using Spring boot
+2. Setup Backend using Spring boot runs on 8080
 3. Save the question and provided ans in mongodb because why the fuck not ?
 Internet Privacy is a joke anyway
-4. Create Deployable env using docker
+4. Create Deployable env using docker you can find it under infra
 5. Question my life choices
 6. PROFIT ?????